utatatata/archlinux-install-scripts/README.md

 `install.sh`

 This script should be run in the live environment.
-If you are using a wireless connection, you need to be connedted to the Internet using `wifi-menu` or other tools before running.
+If you are using a wireless connection, you need to be connected to the Internet using `wifi-menu` or other tools before running.

 ```sh
 $ curl -O https://raw.githubusercontent.com/utatatata/archlinux-install-scripts/master/install.sh